nstkxyz/myblog-seed.g8/README.md

 ## Usage

- To generate a new `MyBlog` static site project template:
+To generate a new `MyBlog` static site project template, run:
+- `mkdir MyBlog; cd MyBlog`
 - `sbt new nstkxyz/myblog-seed.g8`

+To generate a static website, run:
+- `sbt generate`

+Your static website will be generated inside `~/MyBlog/target/myblog` directory.